trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

-It is then recommend to display the contents of the directory with “ls” for Unix, or “dir” for Windows users.
+It is then recommend to display the contents of the directory with Ã¢â‚¬Å“lsÃ¢â‚¬Â for Unix, or Ã¢â‚¬Å“dirÃ¢â‚¬Â for Windows users.

 ![Contents of python source directory.](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/06/setupCmdCd-700x511.png)